Quinoa Cuisine Recipe Book

 considered a complete protein because it provides a healthy balance of all eight

-The germ in quinoa seeds makes up about 60 percent of the grain, yielding a high
+essential amino acids, one of the few plant foods that does so.• The germ in quinoa seeds makes up about 60 percent of the grain, yielding a high

 ratio of protein to carbohydrates.
 Quinoa is higher in protein than rice, corn, or